 Set Up Live TV with Your Xbox One

-XBOX one allows you to connect satellite, cable, or other over-the-air television having a broad range of home theater system tweaks.
-Unlike the traditional console setup found in earlier versions, there are more considerations when assimilating with TV.
-Like most supplements to an entertainment system, there are several ways to add a new hardware devices and the customization and details will vary depending on your preferences and needs.
+Xbox one allows you to connect satellite, cable, or other over-the-air television signals having a broad range of home theater system tweaks.
+Unlike the traditional console setup found in earlier versions, there are more considerations when assimilating with your TV.
+Like most supplements to an entertainment system, there are several ways to add new hardware devices, and the customization and details will vary depending on your preferences and needs.

-- 1 Steps to set up live TV with XBOX One
+- 1 Steps to Setting up Live TV with Xbox One

 - 4 Watch TV with the OneGuide